User Guide

 Clearing Data : clear

-Clears all data in HireLah, including all applicants
+Clears all data in HireLah, including all applicants, positions, and interviews.

 Format: clear